MeAndUnique/SizeMatters/README.md

 # Size Matters
 Adds support for effects that change creature size, space, and reach.

+The following effects have been added:
-**SIZE: n** - Adjusts the bearer n number of size increments.
+* **SIZE: n** - Adjusts the bearer n number of size increments.
 E.g. "SIZE: 2" will turn a small creature into a large creature.
-**SIZE: size** - Makes the bearer the given size.
+* **SIZE: size** - Makes the bearer the given size.
 The allowed values for size are determined by the ruleset (for any ruleset that uses "DataCommon.creaturesize").
-**SPACE: n** - Sets the bearer's space to n, using the ruleset's unit of distance.
+* **SPACE: n** - Sets the bearer's space to n, using the ruleset's unit of distance.
-**ADDSPACE: n** - Adds n to the bearer's reach, using the ruleset's unit of distance.
+* **ADDSPACE: n** - Adds n to the bearer's reach, using the ruleset's unit of distance.
-**REACH: n** - Sets the bearer's reach to n, using the ruleset's unit of distance.
+* **REACH: n** - Sets the bearer's reach to n, using the ruleset's unit of distance.
-**ADDREACH: n** - Adds n to the bearer's reach, using the ruleset's unit of distance.
+* **ADDREACH: n** - Adds n to the bearer's reach, using the ruleset's unit of distance.

 ## Installation
 Download [SizeMatters.ext](https://github.com/MeAndUnique/SizeMatters/releases) and place in the extensions subfolder of the Fantasy Grounds data folder.